-Greetings and Welcome to, Paa’tuuwi (formerly, From The Earth Studio).
-My name is Lyle Balenquah and I am a member of the Hopi Tribe, from the Village of Paaqavi (Reed Springs Village) on 3rd Mesa.
-I belong to the Dep’wungwa (Greasewood) Clan from my mother’s side, and my father is of the Snake (Tsu’wungwa) Clan.
+Greetings and Welcome!
+My name is Lyle Balenquah and I am from the Village of Paaqavi (Reed Springs Village), located on 3rd Mesa on the Hopi Reservation.
+I belong to the Dep’wungwa (Greasewood) Clan from my mother’s side, and my father is of the Rattlesnake (Tsu’wungwa) Clan.

-Paa’tuuwi is the name for the area where my family’s ranch and corn fields are located in the North Oraivi Wash Valley.
-Paa’tuuwi literally translates as “Water-Bench”, and refers to the occurrence of springs that emerge from between the geologic layers of the sandstone mesas and canyons.
-I owe much to the history of this landscape in shaping my life and perspectives.
+Paa’tuuwi is the name for the area where my family’s R-Bar Ranch and corn fields are located in the North Oraibi Wash Valley.
+Paa’tuuwi translates as “Water-Bench” and refers to the occurrence of springs that emerge at the edge of the sandstone mesas and canyons.
+I owe much to this landscape in shaping my life and perspectives.

-This blog originally started out as a place to publish and archive my own writings and I will continue to do so.
+This website started out as a place to publish and archive my own writings, and I will continue to do so.
 You can read past and current writings here, Blog Posts.
 Much of my writing focuses on my current fieldwork and other endeavors I am involved in.

 This website is also a place to showcase the wearable art that I create using natural turquoise, stone, shell, and other materials.
 You can learn more about these products & the creative process here, The Turquoise Trail

-All photographs, drawings, visual graphics, etc are taken, produced, edited and owned by me, unless otherwise noted.
+All photos, images, graphics are taken, owned or created by me, unless otherwise noted.